-We offer 24/7 access to studio space and equipment including presses for etching, lithography and letterpress and well as a silk-screen darkroom and equipment for book and paper-making.
-We also teach workshops, provide exhibition opportunities and host a free educational Open Studio every second Saturday.
+We offer 24/7 access to studio space and equipment including presses for etching, plate lithography, and letterpress, as well as a silk-screen area and equipment for bookwork and papermaking.
+We also teach workshops, provide exhibition opportunities and host a free educational Open Studio every First Saturday.

 We are professionals, teachers, amateurs, and students.

 Members have 24/7 access to the studio.
-We have facilities for etching, relief, plate lithography, photo-plate etching and screen printing, book and papermaking.
-Communal Studio Members and Private Studio Members have access to all printmaking equipment, shared conference, kitchen, wireless internet, darkroom, and a community of fellow artists and craftspeople.
+We have facilities for etching, relief, plate lithography, photo-plate etching, screen printing, bookwork, and papermaking.
+Communal Studio Members and Private Studio Members have access to all printmaking equipment and a community of fellow artists and craftspeople.
 Members also have opportunities to show their work in Platetone Group Exhibits.
 For more information visit the Use the Studio page.

 Our workshops are affordable and welcoming to learners of all levels.
 Topics range from reduction relief printing to handmade book structures, screenprinting to experimental collograph printing.
 Our instructors are established artists who bring their knowledge, expertise, and innovative approaches to the classroom.
 For more information visit the classes page.

-A highlight of every month, Platetone's Open Studios have run regularly for over 6 years!
-Second Saturday Open Studio nights feature a new art exhibit featuring one of our members in the Patricia Jordan Memorial Gallery and a hands-on activity or demo for the public to enjoy.
+A highlight of every month, Platetone's Open Studios have run regularly for over 7 years!
+First Saturday Open Studio nights feature a new art exhibit featuring one of our members in the Patricia Jordan Memorial Gallery and a hands-on activity or demo for the public to enjoy.
 For exhibit information, see ourOpen Studiopage or visit ourFacebook page.

 COMMUNITY STUDIO NIGHTS

-Every Thursday (excluding holidays) from 6-8pm, Community Studio nights are a time for Platetone Members and Artists in the community make work and learn from one-another.
-Some nights feature demos or special events.
+Join us for select Thursday Evenings (excluding holidays) from 6-8pm for Community Nights.
+Community Nights are a time for Platetone Members and Artists in the community make work in our shared space and learn from each another.
+Some nights feature demos, special events, or host community meetups.
 Check our Thursday Community Studio Nights page for more info!